• Skip to primary navigation

 A note before we begin: I recognize this article is arriving at the eleventh hour.
 Many music directors have long since finalized what they’ll be singing throughout Lent, and the last thing I want to do is create anxiety on the eve of Ash Wednesday.
 Consider this less a prescription for this season and more an invitation to think ahead—toward Easter, toward Ordinary Time, toward what our musical choices are quietly teaching our congregations all year long.

 ODAY, millions of Catholics will walk into their parishes, receive ashes on their foreheads, and hear the ancient words: “Remember that you are dust, and to dust you shall return.”
-For many of them, it will also be the day they notice something different about the music.
-The familiar contemporary Mass setting has been set aside.
-Suddenly, there’s chant.
-And then Easter will come, and for many parishes, the chant will disappear again.
+For many of them, it will also be the day they notice something different about the music: the familiar contemporary Mass setting has been set aside and suddenly there’s chant.
+And then Easter will come, and for many parishes, the chant will disappear again until next year.

 This pattern is so common in American Catholic parishes that most people don’t think to question it.
-But it’s worth questioning—because what we’re teaching our congregations through music, quietly and without any explicit instruction, is something the Church has never intended.
+I argue that it’s worth questioning, in fact, I think it’s something that we very much need to begin to question because what we’re teaching our congregations through music, quietly and without any explicit instruction, is something the Church has never intended.

-The Lesson We’re Accidentally Teaching • Every year, without a word being said about it, many parishes deliver the same unspoken catechesis: chant is what you sing when the season calls for penance.
-The moment Easter Sunday arrives—the greatest feast of the Church year, the triumph of the Resurrection—the chant vanishes and the familiar contemporary settings return.
+The Lesson We’re Accidentally Teaching • Every year, many parishes deliver the same unspoken catechesis: chant is what you sing when the season calls for penance.
+The moment Easter Sunday arrives—the greatest and most important solemnity of the Church year—the chant vanishes and the familiar contemporary settings return.

 Consider what this teaches.

-If chant is consistently and exclusively associated with Lent, the congregation gradually learns that it belongs to solemnity of the penitential kind—something that signals sacrifice and fasting rather than something that simply is the Church’s music in all her fullness.
-Chant becomes the Lenten sound.
-And when the alleluias return at Easter, the chant recedes with them.
+If chant is consistently and exclusively associated with Lent, the congregation gradually associates that it only belongs to the penitential seasons.
+It becomes something that signals sacrifice and fasting rather than something that simply is the Church’s music in all her fullness.
+Chant becomes the Lenten sound and then when we’re overcome with the triumphant return of the “alleluias” at Easter, chant is forgotten.

-This is not the lesson anyone intends to teach.
-But it is the lesson being taught, year after year, through the choices we make about when to use the Church’s most ancient musical tradition.
+I do not believe that this is the lesson anyone intends to teach, but it is the lesson being taught, year after year, through the choices we make about when to use the Church’s most ancient and privileged musical tradition.

 What Chant Actually Is • Gregorian chant is not penitential music.
-It is the Church’s music.
+It is the music of Holy Mother Church.
 Full stop.

-The modal character of chant does lend itself beautifully to the reflective quality that Lent calls for—this is true, and it is one of the reasons chant is so fitting during this season.
-But this is like saying a minor key can convey longing, which is true without making every minor-key composition inherently mournful.
-Brahms wrote in minor keys.
+It is without a doubt that the modal character of chant lends itself beautifully to the reflective quality that Lent calls for, and I believe that this is one of the reasons many find chant is so fitting during this season.
+Music written in a minor key can convey longing, but we can say this without making every minor-key composition inherently mournful.
+Mahler wrote in minor keys.
 The result wasn’t sadness; it was profundity.

-Chant’s modal beauty encompasses the full range of human and spiritual experience—penitence and triumph, Gethsemane and the empty tomb.
-To confine it to one season is to offer our congregations only a fraction of what the Church’s musical tradition has to give.
+Chant’s modal beauty encompasses the full range of the human and spiritual experience—penitence and triumph, Gethsemane and the empty tomb.
+For us to confine it to one season is to offer our congregations only a fraction of what the Church’s musical tradition has to give.

 It is also worth remembering: while Lent is a penitential season, every Sunday—including those that fall during Lent—is a solemnity.
-Our music should reflect the season’s character, but the celebration of the Holy Eucharist is always, without exception, the most solemn and sacred thing we can ever attend.
-Chant serves this solemnity not despite its gravity, but because of it.
+Our music should reflect the season’s character, but the celebration of the Holy Eucharist is always and without exception, the most solemn and sacred action we can ever experience.
+Chant serves the solemnity of these sacred acts not despite its gravity, but because of it.

 The intention was never that every Catholic would associate it with ashes and fasting.
 The intention was that every Catholic would simply know it.